 The Run As command requires that the Secondary Logon service is running.

-The Run As command has many parameters to change its behaviour, we won't cover them all here, but if you have an advanced scenario we suggest you consult the Windows help.
+The Run As command has many parameters to change its behaviour, we will not cover them all here, but if you have an advanced scenario we suggest you consult the Windows help.

-In Remote Desktop Manager , some sessions/tools types support the Run As functionality.
-For a complete list and configuration information see the Built-In Run As help topic.
+In Remote Desktop Manager, some sessions/tools types support the Run As functionality.
+For a complete list and configuration information, see Built-In Run As.

 Manual Run As

 Your session type is not supported and need help to manually configure Run As?
-See the Manual Run As help topic.
+See Manual Run As.Feedback